CodyReichert/awesome-cl/index.md

   N-dimensional arrays, but just a few building blocks for working on them.
 [AGPL-3.0][agpl3].
 * [cl-ana](https://github.com/ghollisjr/cl-ana) - Common Lisp data analysis library with emphasis on modularity and conceptual clarity.
 It aims to be a general purpose framework for analyzing small and large scale datasets, including binned data analysis and visualization.
 [GNU GPL3][2].
-* [linear-programming](https://neil-lindquist.github.io/linear-programming/) – a library for solving linear programming problems.
-[MIT][200].
 * [avm](https://github.com/takagi/avm) - Efficient and expressive arrayed vector math library with multi-threading and CUDA support.
 [MIT][200].
 * [array-operations](https://github.com/bendudson/array-operations) - a collection of functions and macros for manipulating Common Lisp arrays and performing numerical calculations with them.
 [MIT][200].
 * [cl-geometry](https://github.com/Ramarren/cl-geometry/) - a system for two dimensional computational geometry for Common Lisp.
 [MIT][200].
 * [Vellum](https://github.com/sirherrbatka/vellum) - Data Frames for Common Lisp.
 BSD_2Clause.
 * [rtg-math](https://github.com/cbaggers/rtg-math/) - a selection of the math routines most commonly needed for making realtime graphics in lisp (2, 3 and 4 component vectors, 3x3 and 4x4 matrices, quaternions, spherical and polar coordinates).
 BSD_2Clause.

-* [origin](https://github.com/mfiano/origin) - A native Lisp graphics math library with an emphasis on performance and correctness.
-Includes: vectors, matrices (up to 4x4), quaternions, single/double-float support, destructive/non-destructive operations, shaping & intersections.
+Planning solvers:

+* [linear-programming](https://neil-lindquist.github.io/linear-programming/) – a library for solving linear programming problems.
 [MIT][200].
+* [shop3](https://github.com/shop-planner/shop3) - a Hierarchical Task Network (HTN) AI planner.
+Mozilla Public License.

+NEW!
+If you have precise needs, blurry needs or simply questions, the repository [Common Lisp numsci call for needs](https://github.com/digikar99/common-lisp-numsci-call-for-needs) is a new place to discuss them.

 Matrix libraries
 ----------------